Cog-Creators/Red-DiscordBot/docs/bot_application_guide.rst

     .. image:: /.resources/bot-guide/discord_bot_tab.png
         :alt: The bot tab in the application page.

-5. Scroll down to the "Privileged Gateway Intents" section and enable both privileged intents.
+5. Scroll down to the "Privileged Gateway Intents" section and enable both privileged intents and save your changes.

     .. image:: /.resources/bot-guide/discord_privileged_intents.png
         :alt: The privileged gateway intents selector.